 Unfortunately, most of the ancient city of Chach (the name Tashkent was founded under) was destroyed in the 1966 earthquake, and most of its remaining architecture is dreary Soviet-style blocks rather than traditional architecture.
 However, there are a few exceptions, including the Palace of Prince Romanov and the Amir Temur Museum.
 These buildings are broken up by a number of pretty green parks and gardens.

 Tashkent isn't known as a popular holiday destination, most travellers come on business or simply in transit; however the city is constantly evolving, and travellers are starting to wake up to its good restaurants, lively nightlife, and excellent transportation system.

-Once it is time to move on, however, travellers can head to Ugam-Chatkal National Park, a stunning location just 90 minutes' drive from Tashkent, which offers activities like hiking, river rafting, and skiing.
+Once it is time to move on, however, travellers can head to Ugam-Chatkal National Park, a stunning location situated close to Tashkent, which offers activities like hiking, river rafting, and skiing.

 Become our Tashkent Travel Expert

 We are looking for contributors for our Tashkent travel guide.
 If you are a local, a regular traveller to Tashkent or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 to Uzbekistan and over 200 other world wonders.
 Come Back